Exhibition: 6 March – 12 July 2026 · The New Art Gallery Walsall · Free entry

 Exhibition

-The Hidden Hand is exhibited at The New Art Gallery Walsall (Community Gallery), 6 March – 6 July 2026, and at partner community venues in Caldmore and Walsall Library.
+After the Storm is exhibited at The New Art Gallery Walsall (Community Gallery), 6 March – 6 July 2026, and at partner community venues in Caldmore and Walsall Library.